Playing Around With Concepts Of College Student Digitized Self-Authorship

 Although not the specific focus of my research, it nevertheless occurred to me that some of the behaviors I noticed students exhibiting in my research followed well known and well established developmental patterns.
 As a thought experiment, I tried to map some of these behaviors to the classic developmental theories of Marcia Baxter Magolda and Robert Kegan.
-The above graphic was the result of this experiment.
+This graphic was the result of this experiment.
 It is VERY much in draft form and subject to my evolving understanding, but I wanted to put it out into cyberspace for feedback and thoughts about what I developed.

 It was very clear from my interviews with traditionally aged college students that their social media use followed a transition from externally motivated behavior to internally motivated behavior.
 Students evolved from being owned by social media to owning it.
 This shouldn’t be much of a surprise as this is a natural developmental phenomenon, but the way it is instantiated online makes it somewhat novel and unique.